PrintNightmare: How to Mitigate Microsoft Print Spooler Vulnerability

 Impact: This will prevent inbound remote printing operations, but also block the remote attack vector.

-Option 3: Work with a Managed Service Provider (MSP)
+Option 3: Use a Managed Service Provider (MSP)

 Outsourcing your IT needs to an MSP relieves the burden from you and/or your IT team.
 When you work with a reliable service provider, all system updates and maintenance are handled for you.
 Your organization's IT security should not be left on the back burner.
 If you need help securing your network or you just don't have the time to play internal IT, then outsourcing some or all of your IT needs can be a great choice.